List of Royal Australian Air Force air marshals: Air marshals

 Air marshal is the highest permanent rank in the Royal Australian Air Force.
-The rank of air marshal is always held by the Chief of Air Force, though is also held when a RAAF officer is appointed as Vice Chief of the Defence Force, Chief of Joint Operations or Chief of Joint Capabilities.
+The rank of air marshal is always held by the Chief of Air Force, though is also held when a RAAF officer is appointed as Vice Chief of the Defence Force, Chief of Joint Operations, Chief of Joint Capabilities or equivalent positions.
 Richard Williams was the first officer to attain the rank of air marshal in the RAAF on promotion in 1940.
 Regarded as the 'father' of the Royal Australian Air Force, Williams was its first and longest serving chief, being appointed to the post during three different periods and serving for a total of thirteen years.
-Robert Chipman is the most recent officer to obtain the rank of air marshal, having been promoted to the rank in June 2022.
+Stephen Chappell is the most recent officer to obtain the rank of air marshal, having been promoted to the rank in July 2024.

 Air marshals of the Royal Australian Air Force are as follows:

 Air vice-marshals

 The first Royal Australian Air Force air vice-marshal was Richard Williams in 1935; he was followed by Stanley Goble—Williams' successor all three times he held the position of Chief of the Air Staff—two years later.
 The list of RAAF air vice-marshals includes Frank McNamara, the first Australian aviator to be decorated with the Victoria Cross (VC).
 McNamara was awarded the VC in 1917 while serving with the Australian Flying Corps, the Australian Army's air branch and predecessor of the RAAF, in the First World War; he was promoted air vice-marshal in 1942.
 As of January 2023, six women have reached air vice-marshal rank.
 On promotion to air vice-marshal in 2003, Julie Hammer became the first woman to achieve two-star rank in the ADF.
-Hammer has since been joined by Margaret Staib (2010), Tracy Smart (2015), Cath Roberts (2016), Barbara Courtney (2021), and Wendy Blyth (2023).
+Hammer has since been joined by Margaret Staib (2010), Tracy Smart (2015), Cath Roberts (2016), Barbara Courtney (2021), Wendy Blyth (2022), and Dianne Turton (2024).

 Air vice-marshals of the Royal Australian Air Force are as follows: